Minter City, Mississippi: Education

 Areas in Leflore County are is in the Greenwood-Leflore School District.
 Residents are zoned to Amanda Elzy High School.
 This area was formerly served by the Leflore County School District.
 T.Y.
 Fleming Elementary School was in the area, but it closed in 2009.
 The editor of the Greenwood Commonwealth criticized the closure.
-Effective July 1, 2019 the Leflore district district consolidated into the Greenwood-Leflore School District.
+Effective July 1, 2019 the Leflore district consolidated into the Greenwood-Leflore School District.

 Areas in the Tallahatchie County portion are zoned to the West Tallahatchie School District.
 The local schools for West Tallahatchie are R. H. Bearden Elementary School and West Tallahatchie High School.
 Previously Black Bayou Elementary School in Glendora served southern parts of the West Tallahatchie district.
 The district decided to close Black Bayou in 1998.
 Previously West District Middle School (now Bearden) served as a middle school for the West Tallahatchie area.

 Mississippi Delta Community College is the designated community college for Leflore County.
 Coahoma Community College is the designated community college for Tallahatchie County.